 SECTION 9.
-TITLE BRAND
+TITLE BRAND.

-- (a) Before transferring an ownership interest in a vessel that is or was damaged and that is covered by a certificate of title created by the office, the owner of record shall deliver to the office an application to have the certificate amended by adding the title brand designation "Damaged."
-Not later than [15] business days after delivery of the application to the office, the office shall create a new certificate of title that conspicuously indicates that the vessel is branded "Damaged."
-The office shall deliver the new certificate pursuant to Section 11. - (b) Not later than [x] days after a vessel covered by a certificate of title created by the office becomes salvaged, the insurer shall deliver to the office: - (1) if the insurer has become the owner of the vessel, an application for a new certificate of title pursuant to Section 6; or
+(a) Prior to transferring an ownership interest in a vessel that is or was damaged and which is covered by a certificate of title created by the office, the owner of record shall deliver to the office an application to have the certificate amended by adding the title brand designation "Damaged."
+Within [15] business days after delivery of the application to the office, the office shall create a new certificate of title that conspicuously indicates that the vessel is branded

-1 (2) an application to have the certificate amended by adding the title brand 2 designation "Salvaged."
-3 (c) Not later than [15] business days after delivery to the office of an application r
+"Damaged."
+The office shall deliver the new certificate pursuant to Section 11.

-- (c) Not later than [15] business days after delivery to the office of an application pursuant to subsection (b), the office shall create a new or amended certificate of title that conspicuously indicates that the vessel is branded "Salvaged."
-The office shall deliver the new or amended certificate pursuant to Section 11. - (d) A person that transfers an ownership interest in a damaged or salvaged vessel to a good-faith purchaser for value warrants to the purchaser and to all subsequent transferees that the vessel is merchantable within the meaning of [Uniform Commercial Code Section 2-314] and seaworthy unless, before the purchaser gives value: - (1) a certificate of title covering the vessel and indicating the applicable title brand has been provided to the purchaser; or - (2) a record signed by the person and indicating that the vessel is damaged or salvaged is provided to the purchaser. - (e) An insurer that fails to comply with subsection (b) warrants to a good-faith purchaser of the vessel for value and to all subsequent transferees that the vessel is merchantable within the meaning of [Uniform Commercial Code Section 2-314] and seaworthy unless, before the purchaser gives value: - (1) a certificate of title covering the vessel and indicating that the vessel is salvaged has been provided to the purchaser; or - (2) a record signed by the person and indicating that the vessel is salvaged is provided to the purchaser.
+- (b) Not later than [x] days after a vessel covered by a certificate of title created by the office becomes salvaged, the insurer shall deliver to the office: - (1) if the insurer has become the owner of the vessel, an application for a new certificate of title pursuant to Section 6; or - (2) an application to have the certificate amended by adding the title brand designation "Salvaged." - (c) Not later than [15] business days after delivery to the office of an application pursuant to subsection (b), the office shall create a new or amended certificate of title that conspicuously indicates that the vessel is branded "Salvaged."
+The office shall deliver the new or amended certificate pursuant to Section 11. - (d) A person that transfers an ownership interest in a damaged or salvaged vessel to a good-faith purchaser for value warrants to the purchaser and to all subsequent transferees that the vessel is merchantable within the meaning of [Uniform Commercial Code Section 2-314] [and seaworthy] unless, before the purchaser gives value: - (1) a certificate of title covering the vessel and indicating the applicable title brand has been provided to the purchaser; or - (2) a record signed by the person and indicating that the vessel is damaged or salvaged is provided to the purchaser. - (e) An insurer that fails to comply with subsection (b) warrants to a good-faith purchaser of the vessel for value and to all subsequent transferees that the vessel is merchantable within the meaning of [Uniform Commercial Code Section 2-314] and seaworthy unless, before the purchaser gives value:

-(f) A warranty made under subsection (c) or (e) cannot be modified or disclaimed by agreement.
+- 2 (1) a certificate of title covering the vessel and indicating that the vessel is 3 salvaged has been provided to the purchaser; or - 4 (2) a record signed by the person and indicating that the vessel is salvaged is 5 provided to the purchaser. - (f) A warranty made under subsection (c) or (e) cannot be modified or disclaimed by agreement.